 The new Porsche Panamera’s cabin is among the best of any car, even after three years on sale.
 It was the first of the brand’s cars to feature a sleek, clean one-piece plastic centre console that removes the masses of buttons that litter the area near the gearlever on most modern Porsches.
 This design has since been spread across all Porsche’s models, except the 718 cars that are still a while away from being replaced.

 The tech package is dominated by a 12.3-inch touchscreen in the middle of the dash, its predominantly black and white interface replicated on the glossy, touch-sensitive centre console.
 It looks sleek, modern and cohesive, but with no individual buttons to press you do find yourself deliberately peering down towards it whilst driving to ensure you are in fact cranking the heated seat up rather than switching into a firmer suspension mode.

 Subscribe to evo magazine

-As well as looking great, the quality of the materials feels high and there’s never any sense that it hasn’t been put together with the attention to detail that’d you’d expect of a luxury brand.
+As well as looking great, the quality of the materials feels high and there’s never any sense that it hasn’t been put together with the attention to detail that you’d expect of a luxury brand.
 The only real downside to the Panamera’s interior is that every time you touch the shiny new panel you leave visible fingerprints on it, and that doesn’t look very neat.